-Properly maintaining and repairing rental properties is crucial to protecting your investment.
+Properly maintaining and repairing rental properties indoors and outdoors is crucial to protecting your investment.
 You also are legally required to keep your rentals in Seattle in livable condition for the sake of your tenants.
 At Powell Property Management, we provide 24/7 maintenance and repairs, enabling us to respond quickly and efficiently when an issue arises, and before it becomes a bigger problem.
 Our full range of management services provide peace of mind that your investment property is being properly looked after, along with the your tenants.

 You may also like: Curb Appeal: 2021 Rental Property Exterior Trends